sxzhang25/sxzhang25.github.io/_posts/2021-01-17-tic-toe-tac.md

 Since this is only a $3 \times 3$ board, we <i>could</i> check every possible gameplay.
 In fact, this is essentially what I'm going to do, but with a few optimizations to speed everything up.
 I'll also assume that Player X always goes first and Player O second.
 So without further ado, let's begin the casework.

 <b>You are Player O (go second).</b> Since Player O already has a disadvantage in winning, it's probably easier to start here.
-Actually, it's really easy--X can simply use the optimal strategy for classic tic-tac-toe discussed above, which is making the first move on a corner square.
+Actually, it's really easy---X can simply use the optimal strategy for classic tic-tac-toe discussed above, which is making the first move on a corner square.
 Unless O takes the center square next, X is guaranteed to win (per the classical strategy).
 After this point, X pretty much controls where O makes their next move, and can eventually force an O win.

 <figure>
   <img src="https://github.com/sxzhang25/sxzhang25.github.io/raw/main/imgs/2021-01-17-fig4.png" alt="Optimal gameplay when you are Player O" title="optimal tic-tac-toe O gameplay" style="width:100%">